4

 SIP: Avoid errors and achieve stable sterility in pharma and food

-Few control on Steam In Place and leather, how to the avoids temperature error and repetitions i sterile processes.
-See, how to and SSC can make the difference.
+Get to grips with Steam In Place and learn how to avoid temperature errors and repetition in sterile processes.
+See how an SSC can make the difference.

 Screenshot 2025-10-08 at 19.29.12